- Home»

 The Early Years Foundation Stage at Thameside is a nurturing and caring environment where children are supported to become confident and independent learners, delivered through an exploratory-based approach to developing and securing new skills.

-Children in Foundation Stage classes follow the Early Years Foundation Stage curriculum (EYFS).
+Children in Foundation Stage classes follow the Early Years Foundation Stage curriculum (EYFS) as outlined in the latest version of the EYFS statutory framework that applies from September 2021.

 The three characteristics of effective teaching and learning are: